Understanding fractions as lengths of time is often challenging for students to grasp.

 Next students will form chains of equivalent fractions with one fraction in each set having a denominator of 60 and, again using their answers, will interpret these fractions as units of time.

-Finally, learners face 4 minutes to write as a fraction of an hour and vice versa.
+Finally, learners are faced with 4 amounts in minutes to write as a fraction of an hour and vice versa.
 Your learners should be able to choose which of the above methods they prefer to use.